square/moshi/README.md

 ### Default Values & Constructors

-When reading JSON that is missing a field, Moshi relies on the Java or Android runtime to assign the field’s value.
+When reading JSON that is missing a field, Moshi relies on the Java or Kotlin or Android runtime to assign the field’s value.
 Which value it uses depends on whether the class has a no-arguments constructor.

 If the class has a no-arguments constructor, Moshi will call that constructor and whatever value it assigns will be used.
 For example, because this class has a no-arguments constructor the `total` field is initialized to `-1`.

+Note: This section only applies to Java reflections.

 ```java
 public final class BlackjackHand {